 It is not an understatement to say our existence, and the quality of our lives depends on having adequate iodine levels.
-In spite of this, mainstream medicine generally ignores the importance of this element.
-The following fifteen facts will reveal not only how important iodine is, but how much better your life can be with balanced levels of this life-giving element.
+Despite this, mainstream medicine generally ignores the importance of this element.
+The following fifteen facts will reveal how important iodine is and how much better your life can be with balanced levels of this life-giving element.

 Facts About Iodine